coolutkarshraj/Brots-Music/README.md

 # Brots Discover The Music

-Free Open Source Music app anyone can use and Modify The code it contains three part 1.Brots music App
+Free Open Source Music app anyone can use and Modify The code it contains three part <br>
+1.Brots music App <br>
-2.Brots Server
+2.Brots Server <br>
 3.Brots Admin which is divided in two part First Artist Registration and 2 nd is Admin who will manage all the artist.

 ## Getting Started